Northeastern is proud to offer the Foundation Year program to recognize the incredible talent of students in the City of Boston.

 Foundation Year: Academic Experience

-Foundation Year students are enrolled in the College of Professional Studies at Northeastern and can earn up to 32 college credits during the fall, spring, and summer terms.
+Foundation Year students are enrolled in the College of Professional Studies at Northeastern and can earn up to 32 college credits during the fall, spring, and summer terms of their first year.
 Courses in Foundation Year are aligned with the requirements of most majors at Northeastern so that students are ready to transfer into the program of their choice after Foundation Year.
 The team of highly skilled faculty, writing specialists, math tutors, and advisers work with each student to ensure that they get the support they need inside and outside of the classroom to be successful in their first year of college.

 Life After Foundation Year